Part 1: Building Your Business

 Designing for Scale

-Scaling our business moving forward is likely to include the following elements:
+Scaling your business moving forward is likely to include the following elements:

 - Integrating new technology